Image

 O'Toole also requested that residents who have information about the incidents contact the police department at (734) 429-7911.
 To report vandalism on private property directly contact DPW at (734) 429-5269.

-Moderate snow, with a high of 33 and low of 9 degrees.
-Clear in the morning, overcast in the afternoon, clear during the evening,
+Sunny, with a high of 37 and low of 16 degrees.
+Sunny during the morning, clear during the afternoon and evening,